 Now here comes the most tricky, time-saving, and money-saving step.
 Most of you may be thinking why are we using SQS for this scenario?
 Let me explain it to you.

-Use of SQS in the Solution:-
+Use of SQS in the Solution

 Let's suppose you have a big dataset in which the backup process can take up to hours or even a day.
 So you can't wait for your lambda to complete this process and tell you the backup process result because this can lead you to higher lambda processing time which essentially will blank your pocket.

-So what we will be doing with the help of SQS that we will trigger another lambda(Monitoring Lambda) after a specific period of up to 15 minutes.
+So what we will be doing with the help of SQS is that we will trigger another lambda (Monitoring Lambda) after a specific period of up to 15 minutes.
 That will check for the failure and success of those backup operations instead of waiting for a long time to complete those processes.
-I think you understand this, let's move to step third.
+I think you understand this, let's move to step three.

-3. We will create a queue DyanmoDBBackupMonitoringQueue with a message delay of 300 seconds.
-Whenever a message will be received in the queue it will available to pool only after 300 seconds because of this delay.
+We will create a queue DyanmoDBBackupMonitoringQueue with a message delay of 300 seconds.
+Whenever a message will be received in the queue it will be available to pool only after 300 seconds because of this delay.

 - QueueName: DyanmoDBBackupMonitoringQueue